 We are fired up for tailgate season here at Bull BBQ and what better to kick it off than hot wings?!
 Prep the night before the big game for big flavor.
 These wings are bold, smoky, and spicy – but not debilitating – perfect for game day.

-*Chipotles en adobo are smoke jalapeno peppers that are canned in a Mexican adobo sauce.
+- *Chipotles en adobo are smoked jalapeno peppers that are canned in a Mexican adobo sauce.
 They can be found in the Mexican section of most supermarkets or at MexGrocer.com